tulul/tululbot/README.md

    Dependencies are all listed in `requirements.txt`.
 To generate this file, simply run `pip freeze > requirements.txt`.

 1. Before running the app, you have to set environment variables.
 Those variables will be used to configure the app.
-Again, there are many ways to do this one of them is to use virtualenv's `postactivate` and `predeactivate` hook.
+Again, there are many ways to do this and one of them is to use virtualenv's `postactivate` and `predeactivate` hook.

    Assuming you have set your `$WORKON_HOME` correctly, under `$WORKON_HOME/name_of_your_virtualenv/bin` directory you have `postactivate` and `predeactivate` files.
 Those two files will be executed by virtualenv after activating and before deactivating `name_of_your_virtualenv` respectively.
 Thus, in `postactivate`, you may put
    ```bash